 There’s no shortage of college sports content on the ESPN+ live stream.

-Whether you watch U.S.- based professional soccer, or international, most fans will find a robust offering on the ESPN+ app.
+Whether you watch U.S.- based professional soccer or international soccer, most fans will find a robust offering on the ESPN+ app.

 Professional soccer is a bigger sport in other countries.
 If you follow a particular team, you can expect to watch matches from the following leagues: